 The Saw Doctors were now an established group in Ireland’s main stream music industry and with the accomplishments over the previous two years they then released their second album in 1992 entitled All the way from Tuam.

-The group worked on their third album and in 1996 Same Oul’ Town was released in to the charts and peaked at number 6.
-There was a period after this however when The Saw Doctors went low key with the chart hits and it was around this time that the many changes to the group line up took place.
-Although there were many changes being made the band had a few successful tours in the UK and across the water in the USA.
-Today they still tour all over America, the UK and Ireland with great success and hold a fiercely loyal non-official fan-base.
+The group worked on their third album.
+In 1996 they released Same Oul’ Town into the charts and peaked at number 6.
+There was a period after this however when The Saw Doctors went low key with the chart hits.
+It was around this time that the many changes to the group line up took place.
+Although there were many changes being made the band had a few successful tours in the UK and and the US.
+Today they still tour with great success and hold a fiercely loyal non-official fan-base.

-In the next sixteen years, The Saw Doctors went on to release twelve more albums, four of which were compilations and three were recorded live.
-Playing festivals such as Glastonbury and Oxegen seen the group brought back into the mainstream music scene and in 2008 they were awarded the Meteor Irish Music Award Lifetime Achievement Award.
+In the next sixteen years, The Saw Doctors went on to release twelve more albums.
+4 of the albums were compilations and 3 were recorded live.
+Playing large festivals in Ireland and the UK brought the group back into the mainstream music scene.
+In 2008 they were awarded the Meteor Irish Music Award Lifetime Achievement Award.

-With Leo Moran and Davy being the only consistent band members, Today The Saw Doctors consist of Kevin Duffy, Anthony Thistlethwaite and Rickie O’Neill, still give high energy and electric performances, singing many of their top hits to crowds of fans all over the world.
-Currently doing their winter tour in the UK, The Saw Doctors show no intention of slowing down.
-Combining their new music with their fantastic previous hits they are unfailingly pleasing their followers wherever they are.
+With Leo Moran and Davy being the only consistent band members, today The Saw Doctors consist of Kevin Duffy, Anthony Thistlethwaite and Rickie O’Neill.
+They still give high energy and electric performances, singing many of their top hits to crowds all over the world.

 First published on November 30, 2015 and last modified on February 11, 2018.